alonlahav123/cse15l-lab-reports/index.md

 ```
 ![Image1](/cse15l-lab3-screenshot1.png)
 Methods called:
- - I went to the following URL: http://localhost:4000/add-message?s=Hello
+ - I went to the following URI: http://localhost:4000/add-message?s=Hello
- - When I access this specific URL it calles the Handler class which called the handleRequest method
+ - When I access this specific URL it calls the Handler class which called the handleRequest method
  - The handleRequest method takes in the URL and is able to extract information from it

 Relevant Arguments: